AJAskey/FRED-Tools/README.md

  Note that I am re-writing this to be more efficient with the query classes I have written.

 ---

- FRED API work flow:

- 1. Retrieve Series with API call.
-This data provides context into the latest update available at FRED.
- 2. Retrieve a list of DataValues (list of date/value pairs) associated with the Series.
- 3. Do what you wish with the data programmatically.
-I write this to a file to be used by my charting software.

  Series debug data:

-    INFO: Retrieved DSI for Code TLCOMCON

     response =
     <?xml version="1.0" encoding="utf-8" ?>